segunadelowo/wine-exploration/README.md

+Updates in progress...
 # Wine exploration

 ### Introduction
-For my practice project I chose this project to aid me in better understanding the various steps involed in a predictive analytics project.
+For my practice project I chose this project to aid me in better understanding the various steps involved in a predictive analytics project.
 This project is about using chemical analysis to determine the origin of wines.

 ### Data collection